 Applying ESG and sustainability criteria in the investment process may lead to the exclusion of securities of certain issuers.
 Consequently, the sub-fund's performance may at times be better or worse than the performance of relatable funds that do not use ESG or sustainability criteria.
 Furthermore, the lack of common or harmonized definitions and labels integrating ESG and sustainability criteria at EU level may result in different approaches by managers when setting ESG objectives.
 This also means that it may be difficult to compare strategies integrating ESG and sustainability criteria to the extent that the selection and weightings applied to select investments may be based on metrics that may share the same name but have different underlying meanings.
 In addition, the securities held by the sub-funds may be subject to style drift which no longer meet the ESG Standards of BNP Paribas Asset Management after their investments.
 The Investment Manager may need to dispose of such securities when it might be disadvantageous to do so, leading to a fall in the value of the sub-fund.
-Finally, in evaluating a security based on the Sustainable characteristics, the Investment Manager is dependent upon information and data sources provided by internal research teams and complemented by external ESG research providers, which may be incomplete, inaccurate or unavailable.
+Finally, in evaluating a provided by internal research teams and complemented by external ESG research providers, which may be incomplete, inaccurate or unavailable.
 Consequently, there is a risk that the Investment Manager may incorrectly assess a security or issuer.